jeffreylanters/unity-entity-component-system/README.md

 }
 ```

+### Injection

-**Dependency Injection:** The [Controller](#controllers) allows the use of the Injected attribute on properties to automatically assign the values of referenced [Systems](#Systems) and [Services](#Services), making all public methods and properties accessible.
+The [Controller](#controllers) allows the use of the Injected attribute on properties to automatically assign the values of referenced [Systems](#Systems) and [Services](#Services), making all public methods and properties accessible.
 These properties are assigned during the OnInitialize cycle and are available for use at the OnInitialized cycle.

 ```csharp
 public class MainController : Controller {